AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 You can configure a connection between [!DNL Sites] deployment and [!DNL Dynamic Media] deployment that allows webpage authors to use [!DNL Dynamic Media] images in their web pages.
 While authoring webpages, the experience of using remote Assets and remote [!DNL Dynamic Media] deployments remains the same.
 This allows you to leverage the [!DNL Dynamic Media] functionality via Connected Assets feature, for example smart crop and image presets.

-You can use Dynamic Media assets either from local Sites or from the remote Assets deployment.
+You can configure and use Dynamic Media assets either from your local AEM server or from a remote DAM deployment.

 The following diagrams illustrate the supported and unsupported scenarios to use Dynamic Media assets on a local Sites page: